 Remember, the “Ninja Recon Technique” – where you recon like a Ninja and come up with more and better vulnerabilities in lesser time.

 #1: This post won’t amount to anything unless you take action.
 Set aside 20 minutes and perform this exercise.
 20 minutes is not going to change your life, but if you do this, you would have learnt a skill for your lifetime which you can improve as you go further.
 The key is to TAKE ACTION.
 Don’t be someone who just keep going through blog posts after blog posts, and never actually does anything.

-#2: If you want to learn more about pentesting IoT devices and the hands-on techniques which will help you find vulnerabilities, I am teaching a 5-day Bootcamp IoT Exploitation training in San Francisco.
-You can find more information about the training class here.
-Remember, there are limited seats which gets filled up very quickly.
+#2: If you want to learn more about pentesting IoT devices and the hands-on techniques which will help you find vulnerabilities, I teach an online class on IoT Security and Pentesting.
+It's a 10+ hour video training class, and you get to be part of a Slack discussion community, and directly ask questions from me and the peers.
+You can find more information about the training class here - https://www.attify-store.com/collections/real-world-training/products/offensive-iot-exploitation-live-training .